Alekzanther/lucid/README.md

-# OKR Trakr (Early Development)
+# Lucid (Early Development)

-OKR Trakr aims to be a powerful open-source OKR (Objectives and Key Results) tracking tool, designed to align OKRs with your overall company vision and mission.
+Lucid aims to be a powerful open-source OKR (Objectives and Key Results) tracking tool, designed to align OKRs with your overall company vision and mission.

 ## Vision